 You got the hang of designing in Figma but are still intimidated by the complexities of developing a site based on it?
 What if we say there’s a way to convert Figma to WordPress?
 There is one indeed!
 Out of the three potential options, we know the most efficient one.
-But first, why choosing Figma and WordPress at all?
+But first, why choose Figma and WordPress at all?

 Figma and WordPress – Two greatest tools